Dimsi-BS/XrmFramework/docs/Binding Models.md

 ## Connecting to other BindingModels
 An Entity attribute of type Lookup can be used to retrieve :
-- the data corresponding to the ID of another Entity,
+- the data corresponding to the ID of the corresponding Entity record,
+- the EntityReference instance of the corresponding Entity record,
-- the data of a particular attribute
+- the data of a particular attribute of the corresponding Entity record
-- the data of a collection attribute through another BindingModel
+- the data of a collection of attributes through another BindingModel instance of the corresponding Entity record